Magic Steady State Production: Non-Hermitian, Dissipative, and Stochastic Pathways

 The Liouvillian $\uL$ \eqref{eq:L} dictates the state evolution before renormalization, taken care with the last line of Eq.~\eqref{eq:MasterEq_SDQ}.
-We use the right eigendecomposition of this non-trace-preserving operator to find its eigenvalues $\ti{\mc L}[\ti \varsigma_\nu]= \lambda_\nu \ti \varsigma_\nu$.
-The steady state corresponds to the eigenvector $\ti \varsigma_0$ whose eigenvalue has the largest real part $\lambda_0$---assuming it is unique \cite{martinez_PRL25}; it is reached in a time governed by the dissipative gap $\Delta = \min_{k>0}\mr{Re}(\lambda_0 - \lambda_k)$.
-Its analytical form gives an analytical expression for the SRE.
-For the real hopping case ($\Upsilon= J$), it reads
+We use the right eigendecomposition of this non-trace-preserving operator to find its eigenvalues $\ti{\mc L}[\ti \upsilon_\nu]= \lambda_\nu \ti \upsilon_\nu$.
+The steady state corresponds to the eigenvector $\ti \upsilon_0$ whose eigenvalue has the largest real part $\lambda_0$---assuming it is unique \cite{martinez_PRL25}; it is reached in a time governed by the inverse of the dissipative gap $\Delta = \min_{k>0}\mr{Re}(\lambda_0 - \lambda_k)$.
+The Bloch coordinates for the steady state in the $\phi=0$ case are (see Appendix)